LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 > "Hello, Linus!"

 ```
+Building your own functions is a large part of programming.
+We will study this in greater detail throughout this course.

 ### Methods

-In a programming paradigm called object-oriented programming, there is a special kind of function designed to work with a particular data type called an object.
+In a programming paradigm called object-oriented programming,
+there is a special kind of function designed to work with a particular data type called an object.
-Some built-in methods work with one of the above data types.
+Some built-in methods work with one of the above data types, such as strings or characters.
 An object can also be a mix of several data types.
 Typically, an object is designed with a particular application in mind.